jacobtcraven/CS325_p5/README.md

                 "You are a intelligent assistant."} ]
     ```
    a.
 In this example, "role" is defined as "system" but three different values can be used instead of "system".

-      I. *system*: This sets up how the API should interact
+      *system*: This sets up how the API should interact

-      II. *user*: This acts as a message to the API for it to respond.
+      *user*: This acts as a message to the API for it to respond.

-      III. *assistant*: This also acts as a message, but typically is used in instances when previous prompts and answers are to be remembered.
+      *assistant*: This also acts as a message, but typically is used in instances when previous prompts and answers are to be remembered.

    b.
 In this example "content" is defined as "You are a intelligent assistant."
 Depending on the specified role, "content" can contain a behavior or prompt for the API.